 The Manager has prepared these disclosures in good faith on what we consider a reasonable basis based on our current knowledge, our view as to the most suitable methodologies to use, and the information available to us at the time of preparing them.
-Given the current data limitations and inherent uncertainty of carrying out scenario analysis (particularly in the first year of preparation), readers should be aware that there are known and unknown risks and uncertainties that could mean results, performance or events, may differ materially from those set out or implied.
+Given the data limitations and inherent uncertainty of carrying out scenario analysis, readers should be aware that there are known and unknown risks and uncertainties that could mean results, performance or events, may differ materially from those set out or implied.